Alabama vs Maryland Players to Watch - Second Round

 Top Players to Watch: Alabama vs. Maryland - Second Round

-The NCAA tournament at Legacy Arena at BJCC on Saturday features a second-round matchup that pits the Alabama Crimson Tide against the Maryland Terrapins at 9:40 PM ET.
-The Crimson Tide's Brandon Miller and the Terrapins' Jahmir Young are two players to watch in this game.
+Saturday's second-round NCAA tournament matchup between the Alabama Crimson Tide and the Maryland Terrapins at Legacy Arena at BJCC at 9:40 PM ET features the Crimson Tide's Brandon Miller and the Terrapins' Jahmir Young as players to watch.

 In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TBS.